NDA (song): Composition and production

 Musically, "NDA" is a minimal, pulsating, trip-hoppy, and trance-like song described as alt-pop, dark-pop, electropop, industrial, and progressive pop.
 According to the sheet music published by Universal Music Group, the song is composed in the key of G minor, and has a tempo of 85 beats per minute.
 Eilish's vocals span from G3 to D5, staying in her mid-range.
-It beggins with a "bleary" and "tense" sample from t.A.T.u.'s 2003 promotional single "Show Me Love", which is a distorted synth and pulsing beat.
+It begins with a distorted synth and pulsing beat.
 The song later features "weird plucky" guitar, "eerie" piano line, atmospheric synths, sub-bass, an electro Auto Tune, "hypnotic" couplets and refrains, and Eilish's doubled whispery vocals in a "sparse, chiming production".
 The bass grows more "intensive" and "aggressive" during the song's "frustrated" chorus, while Eilish screams "You couldn't save me, but you can't let me go / I can crave you, but you don't need to know" through heavily auto-tuned vocals.
 The chorus itself was classified by Rob Harvilla of The Ringer as "dystopian techno-pop".
 The song segues into the album's next track "Therefore I Am".